SoftwareHeritage/swh-docs/docs/deposit/index.rst

 The deposit service allows a partner to submit software source archives and their associated metadata to the Software Heritage archive.

-Metadata can be also submitted referencing a an existing repository url (origin) or a :ref:`SWHIDs <persistent-identifiers>`.
+Metadata can be also submitted referencing a an existing repository url or a :ref:`SWHIDs <persistent-identifiers>`.

 Explanations